-- The student must have resided in South Carolina for the past twelve continuous months and abandoned all prior domiciles immediately preceding the first day of classes of the term in which such evidence is presented to the College's Admissions Office. - If the student is a dependent student, the burden of proof resides on the parent or guardian. - Persons who have resided in the State of South Carolina for less than 12 months but are employed full-time in the state may be considered South Carolina residents for tuition and fee purposes.
+• Persons who have resided in the State of South Carolina for less than 12 months but are employed full-time in the state may be considered South Carolina residents for tuition and fee purposes.
 All new students wishing to apply to TCL and re-admit students who wish to claim South Carolina residency for tuition and fee purposes MUST complete the residency certification section of the admissions application and present all requested documents to the Admissions Office.
 The burden of proof rests with the student to prove residency.
 This provision does not apply to persons or their spouses if they are in South Carolina primarily as students.
 Active duty military personnel who are permanently assigned in South Carolina on active duty and their dependents are considered South Carolina residents for tuition and fee purposes.
 Students requesting this exception are not eligible for state grants until residency has been established for not less than 12 months.

-Students who wish to appeal their status must complete the Residency Reclassification form and present all supporting documents to the Registrar for consideration.
+Students who wish to appeal their status must complete the Residency Reclassification form and present all supporting documents to the Residency Coordinator or Admissions for consideration.
 Students will be notified within 10 days of their residency classification.